 NEW YORK, Dec 18 (Reuters) - U.S. stocks staged an explosive rally on Wednesday, driving the Dow and the S&P 500 to all-time closing highs after the Federal Reserve announced it would start to unwind its historic stimulus.

-While the Fed’s move came as a surprise to many in the market, it put to rest the question of when the Fed would begin to scale back its bond-buying program and came as a relief for some investors, analysts said.
+While the Fed’s move came as a surprise to many in the market, it confirmed that the U.S. economy was on firmer footing and put to rest the question of when the Fed would begin to scale back its bond-buying program, a relief to some investors, analysts said.

 “This is a vote of confidence in the economy and represents the first step toward monetary policy normalization,” said David Joy, chief market strategist at Ameriprise Financial, in Boston.